 Do you know what I have been in the mood to play?
-Virtual card-based video games.
+Roguelike deckbuilders like Slay the Spire and the upcoming Shattered Heaven.
 Monster Train is just that!
 To explain further, Monster Train is a strategic deck-building card game.
-It also uses rogue-like elements and a tower defense system with three levels of playfields.
+It uses rogue-like elements and a tower defense system with three levels of playfields.
 Each standard rogue-like run gives Hell a chance to rise again.
 Collect cards to beef your steam deck, earn artifacts to provide passive bonuses, and switch clans to kick the angelic monsters off your train!

-Card games like Monster Train get me so excited.
+Roguelike deckbuilder games like Monster Train get me so excited.
 I have to be careful with these kind of card games that exercise my brain.
 You know, you may not find me for a few days.
 I will be sitting alone in the dark.
 One eye twitching, mumbling, “Must defeat Heaven.
 Collect more cards.
 I need this card.
 Just one more card.
 Hell will rise again, you hear me!”
-It’s too late for me.
+The addiction is consuming.

 Monster Train Clans